 As you’ve observed from our blog, there are many business growth strategies out there.
 You need to identify and employ those that would best suit your business, its current needs, and the extent you want it to grow in the future.

-You may employ several strategies simultaneously or do them one at a time.
+You may employ several strategies in your growth marketing simultaneously.
 After that, identify which of those work the best for you and then adhere to those.